 That’s before the internet and everything else it spawned was even invented.
 When digital marketing, at best, was Sega and Nintendo.

 And yes, that book has been republished many times since.
 But it’s still a useful reference to see how “traditional” marketing would review advertising.

 And you know what?
-Unlike other parts of the book, the advertising review section, though short, hasn’t dated too badly.
+Unlike other parts of the book, the advertising review section hasn’t dated too badly.
 Here’s what Kotler has to say on message evaluation and selection under the section on Designing Effective Advertising Programs.